 The Hungry Herbivore: Vegan.
 Owned by a wonderful inspirational youngster – Amy.
+I am really sad to advise that her restaurant just off Bree street (Orphan Streeet) has shut down!
 This is a beautifully decorated space that reflects the pride that Amy and her passionate staff take in everything they do.
-I would highly recommend a visit to this spot.
-Open for lunch & dinner Mon to Saturday.
-Location 11 Orphan Street.
-Note that The Hungry Herbivore also have a kiosk at the Mojo Market, 20 Regent Rd, Seapoint.
+I am not sure if her kiosk at the Mojo Market is still open – I will check and update here shortly.
+Mojo Market, 20 Regent Rd, Seapoint.
 Kiosk 10am – 10pm daily.
 Note that their dishes can also be delivered to your home/hotel by ordering through the app Order In.

 Pure Elixir: Vegetarian/Vegan – tiny shop – 120 Bree Street.
 I would recommend you try the Vegan Cape Malay Curry Rooti.
 Rooti’s are as common as having a sandwich in Cape Town for lunch.
 The Cape Malay cuisine is our oldest cuisine in the Cape – so this is a great option to try one of our traditional dishes.
 The Rooti is vegan as well!

-Orchard on Long: Wonderful juice bar.
+Orchard on Long: Juice bar.
 You can either have a juice freshly pressed or buy one of their bottled juices.
 All juices are cold pressed.
 Love the feeling of freshness with all the fresh produce in this store!
 211 Long Street.

 Harvest Cafe – NEW – located in the Bo-Kaap on the edge of the city – this one is upstairs and boasts wonderful views of the colourful houses of the Bo-Kaap and Table Mountain.
 From their facebook: “Our menu has a range of beautifully healthy, vibrant dishes for vegans, vegetarians, banters and meat eaters.
 Everything is locally sourced with high nutritional value and great quality.”
-It looks like a lovely spot and I cannot wait to go and try them out!
-Corner Wale and Rose Street Bo-Kaap.
+I loved my recent visit – we had a delicious breakfast – I loved their avo dish, their eggs benedict and their vegan cake!
+Gorgeous clean decor Corner Wale and Rose Street Bo-Kaap.